-Dr. Khashayar Sakhaee, chief of mineral metabolism at UT Southwestern Medical Center, says lifestyle modifications such as not smoking, consuming alcohol moderately and exercising regularly are important factors for the prevention of osteoporosis.
+Dr. Khashayar Sakhaee, chief of mineral metabolism at UT Southwestern, says lifestyle modifications such as not smoking, consuming alcohol moderately and exercising regularly are important factors for the prevention of osteoporosis.

 “Adequate calcium intake also is essential,” Dr. Sakhaee says.